-(c) There are some clubs that do, or may, take under 18s when they are not accompanied by a parent or a specified adult in loco parentis for a particular child.
+(c) There are some clubs that do, or may, take under 18s when they are not accompanied by a parent or Nominated Adult for a particular child.
 These clubs and their officers have additional responsibilities and duties relating to the safety and well being of those under 18s in their care.

-A BMC-affiliated club that allows under 18s to participate in its activities when they are not accompanied by a parent or a specified adult acting in loco parentis for a particular child as in (c) above must -
+An affiliated club that allows under 18s to participate in its activities when they are not accompanied by a parent or a Nominated Adult must -

-- Adopt the BMC Child Safeguarding Policy. - Appoint a Youth Officer with responsibility for safeguarding children within the club.
+- Adopt the MCofS Child Protection Policy or a child protection policy of their own. - Appoint a Child Protection Officer with responsibility for safeguarding children within the club.